 Race and people groups have always been a topic I was curious about since I can remember.
 Recently, in my writing endeavors, I searched Google for books on how to struggle through the variety of disparities they see, including race and particularly bi-racial life.
 I think “his-story” or as we know it, history is an excellent way to see and understand life’s current issues.
 To my surprise, but then not really, there are very few books on the experiences of “mixed kids.”
 It’s these things that remind me of the disconnect between the two worlds I speak of.
 So to remove some of this dichotomy I speak of, some of my next few posts are going to be on race topics.
 Identity. and Familiarity.

 By these talks and parts of my story, I hope to be a peacemaker as I tell my story.

 How skin color has that much power to change the path of one’s life, if even for good, is still crazy to me.
-James McBride, shares his story of two worlds in his book, The Color of Water, he says, “I thought it would be easier if we were just one color, black or white.
+James McBride shares his story of two worlds in his book, The Color of Water, he writes,

+I thought it would be easier if we were just one color, black or white.
 I didn’t want to be white…I would have preferred that Mommy were black.
 Now as a grown man, I feel privileged to have come from two worlds.
 My view of the world is not merely that of a black man but that of a black man with something of a Jewish soul.James McBride

 I am not giving a blanket, pat answer to racism, and surely this isn’t a simple matter; and my jacked up thinking can’t be only designated to racism, obviously this applies to all the issues of life!
-I tell my children quite often when they do something out of character, “they have lost their minds!”
-I completely relate to McBride’s mother when she made remarks regarding “the white devil” and “white people” as though she were not white herself.
+We need our minds to be right in order to be and do right!